ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * Fixed a bug where the wrong `Binary Sensor` types were requested.
 To fix this, affected devices must be re-interviewed
 * The retry strategy for sending commands to nodes has been revised.
 This should improve communication with devices that take long to respond.
 * Some event values like `Central Scene CC` scenes are now automatically cleared after 1 second.

-### 1.8.2 (2020-12-23)
-* When a node does not respond because it is asleep, the message is no longer discarded.
-This should improve the interview behavior of sleeping nodes.
-* Added new config files
-* Fixed wrong label and description for Z-Wave.Me UZB
-* Added missing label to Binary Sensor CC
-* Added missing % unit to Battery level
-* The `targetValue` for the `Binary Switch`, `Multilevel Switch` and `Basic` CCs is no longer removed when a report without one is received
-* Some more interview timeouts are ignored

 ## License